ArtifactDB/uzuki2/README.md

 All objects should be nested inside an R list.

-The top-level group may have a `uzuki2_version` attribute, describing the version of the **uzuki2** specification that it uses.
+The top-level group may have a `uzuki_version` attribute, describing the version of the **uzuki2** specification that it uses.
 This should be a scalar string dataset of the form `X.Y` for non-negative integers `X` and `Y`.
 If not provided, it is assumed to be "1.0".